kktsvetkov/smarty2/README.md

 * template if/elseif/else/endif constructs are passed to the PHP parser, so the if syntax can be as simple or as complex as you like.
 * unlimited nesting of sections, conditionals, etc. allowed
-* it is possible to embed PHP code right in your template files, although not recommended and doubtfully needed since the engine is so customizable.
 * and many more.

 ## Resources